julielsa/Python-predicting-diabetes-outcomes/README.md

      ![histogram.png](https://github.com/julielsa/Python-predicting-diabetes-outcomes/blob/main/histogram.png)

      Key takeaways:
-     - The binary classification creates a clear baseline for model evaluation, however, it also does oversimplify the disease.
+     - The binary classification creates a clear baseline for model evaluation, however, it also does oversimplify the disease (i.e.- you either have it or your don't is an over simpflication).
      - There are more people without diabetes than with it in this dataset, which is expected in a general population sample.
      - It is important to note that this uneven distribution means our model evalution should ensure not to be biased toward the more common outcome.
    - Corrolation Heatmap: